craigmbooth/contemplativeneuroscience/_posts/2024-04-12-immune-telemorase-psychological-mediators.md

 ## Background Information

 Telomerase is the enzyme responsible for maintenance of the length of {% include definition.html term="telomeres" %}.
+Telomeres are structures made from DNA sequences and proteins found at the ends of chromosomes.
+They cap and protect the end of a chromosome like the end of a shoelace.
 Recent findings have suggested that telomere length may be regulated by psychological factors, including stress, perception of stress, and well-being.

 > Telomere length has recently been proposed as a useful ‘psychobiomarker’ linking stress and disease.
 Shortened telomere length and reduced telomerase predict a host of health risks and diseases